 The other is a special format similar to Twitter's user interface, which will allow you to view the tweets from within your Web browser and browse them based on the month and year you sent them.
 The Twitter-like interface also will let you search all your tweets using keywords, phrases and hashtags.

-Twitter said in a blog post announcing the new archive function was phasing it in, so not everyone would have the my tweets archive function available to them initially.
-But keep checking your settings and it should eventually appear at the bottom of the settings page, because it is being made available to all users.
+Twitter said in a blog post announcing the new archive function was phasing it in, so not everyone got the my tweets archive function available to them right away.
+But eventually the my tweets archive download button should eventually have appeared at the bottom of everyone's settings page, because it was made available to all users.